Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Numerical Consequences of the Sharp inf-sup Bound

 We consider a unit global bounding channel $\Omega = (0,1)^2$ and partition it into an $m \times m$ unshifted Bravais lattice ($\delta = 0$).
 Circular pillars with a fixed packing ratio $\kappa = 0.25$ are placed at the center of each active cell.
 We utilize standard Taylor-Hood ($P_2-P_1$) finite elements, ensuring that the mesh size $h$ is refined sufficiently at each density level to capture the local shear layers.

-As illustrated in Figure \ref{fig:infsup_degradation}, the computed discrete constants perfectly align with the theoretical $\Theta(m^{-1})$ degradation trajectory.
-This numerical evidence corroborates our proof that the deterioration of the saddle-point stability is governed by the increasing pillar density, and that this geometric penalty is precisely captured by the discrete inf-sup constant.
+As illustrated in Figure \ref{fig:infsup_degradation}, the computed discrete constants align with the theoretical $\Theta(m^{-1})$ trajectory.
+This numerical evidence corroborates our proof that the deterioration of the saddle-point stability is governed by the increasing pillar density, and that this geometric penalty is captured by the discrete inf-sup constant.